sahil-punchhi/Digital-Library/README.md

 **libraryproject/requirements.txt**
 Packages and dependencies requirements file

+### Frontend

+**libraryproject/library/templates/library/base.html**
+Base template which can be extended using other templates

+**libraryproject/library/templates/library/viewbooks.html**
+View books (collection) template

+**libraryproject/library/templates/library/addbook.html**
+Add book template

+**libraryproject/library/templates/library/delete.html**
+Delete book form template

+**libraryproject/library/templates/library/deletebook.html**
+Delete book confirmation template

+**libraryproject/library/templates/library/invalidisbn.html**
+Template when user enters invalid ISBN

+**libraryproject/library/templates/registration/login.html**
+Login template

+**libraryproject/register/templates/register/registration.html**
+New user signup template

 ## FAQ

 Q: How to view your source code?
-A: I prefer you to use Atom IDE.
+A: I prefer to use Atom IDE.

 Q: What are the assumptions made?
 A: ISBN number is 13 digits and is considered without dashes and spaces.

 Q: How are books validated?
 A: Books are validated by matching ISBN number from Google Books API.
 'Goob' service through 'isbntools' library is used for validation.

 Q: What are the constraints used?
 A: Various constraints are used for password field, email field, username, country field.
 A user cannot add/ delete/ view book unless he/she is logged in.

 Q: How is front end code developed?
 A: Bootstrap and crispy forms are used for developing front end code.

 Q: Where are uni tests stored?
 A: Unit tests are written in "/library/tests.py"